eth-protocol-fellows/protocol-studies/docs/eps/week0.md

 ## Pre-reading

 Before the program, you should be familiar with some general concepts from Ethereum and computer science.
-If you are not familiar with basics of using Ethereum or have non experience with software development, we recommend gaining at least some understanding of following:
+If you are not familiar with the basics of using Ethereum or have no experience with software development, we recommend gaining at least some understanding of following:

 - Cryptography
     - Hashing
     - Public key cryptography
 - Data structures
     - Merkle trees
-- Networking, p2p and distributed systems
+- Networking, P2P and distributed systems
 - Software development basics
     - Programming languages, compilers
 - Ethereum as a platform